This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 National parks are great for anyone with a disability because they provide accessibility at every location.
 The Americans with Disabilities Act and other laws require that these federally-funded parks are accessible.

 Planning a trip to a national park is a great way to get outdoors with your disabled child.
 Start by visiting the park website, which will describe all accessibility measures.
-For example, on the Yellowstone National Park website, you’ll find a list of nine areas of the park that are fully accessible.[3]
+For example, on the Yellowstone National Park website, you’ll find a detailed description of accessible areas of the park.[3]

 There is also information about visual and audio assistance and contacting the park accessibility coordinator, who can provide more information and any needed accommodations.